-- (a) Before an Action is Filed. - (1) Petition.
-A person who wants to perpetuate testimony about any matter cognizable in any court of the state may file a verified petition in the district court for the district where any expected adverse party resides.
+(a) Before an Action is Filed.

+(1) Petition.
+A person who wants to perpetuate testimony about any matter cognizable in the chancery court may file a verified petition in the chancery court.
 The petition must ask for an order authorizing the petitioner to depose the named persons in order to perpetuate their testimony.
-The petition must be titled in the petitioner's name and must show: - (A) that the petitioner expects to be a party to an action cognizable in a court of the state but cannot presently bring it or cause it to be brought; - (B) the subject matter of the expected action and the petitioner's interest; - (C) the facts that the petitioner wants to establish by the proposed testimony and the reasons to perpetuate it; - (D) the names or a description of the persons whom the petitioner expects to be adverse parties and their addresses, so far as known; and - (E) the name, address, and expected substance of the testimony of each deponent. - (2) Notice and Service.
+The petition must be titled in the petitioner's name and must show:

+(A) that the petitioner expects to be a party to an action cognizable in the chancery court of the state but cannot presently bring it or cause it to be brought;

+(B) the subject matter of the expected action and the petitioner's interest;

+(C) the facts that the petitioner wants to establish by the proposed testimony and the reasons to perpetuate it;

+(D) the names or a description of the persons whom the petitioner expects to be adverse parties and their addresses, so far as known; and

+(E) the name, address, and expected substance of the testimony of each deponent.

+(2) Notice and Service.
 At least 20 days before the hearing date, the petitioner must serve each expected adverse party with a copy of the petition and a notice stating the time and place of the hearing.
 The notice may be served either inside or outside the state in the manner provided in Rule 4.
-If that service cannot be made with reasonable diligence on an expected adverse party, the court may order service by publication or otherwise.
-The court must appoint an attorney to represent persons not served in the manner provided in Rule 4 and to cross-examine the deponent if an unserved person is not otherwise represented.
-If any expected adverse party is a minor or is incompetent, Rule 17(c) applies. - (3) Order and Examination.
-If satisfied that perpetuating the testimony may prevent a failure or delay of justice, the court must issue an order that designates or describes the persons whose depositions may be taken, specifies the subject matter of the examinations, and states whether the depositions will be taken orally or by written interrogatories.
-The depositions may then be taken under these rules, and the court may issue orders like those authorized by Rules 34 and 35.
-A reference in these rules to the court where an action is pending means, for purposes of this rule, the court where the petition for the deposition was filed.
+If that service cannot be made with reasonable diligence on an expected adverse party, the chancery court may order service by publication or otherwise.
+The chancery court must appoint an attorney to represent persons not served in the manner provided in Rule 4 and to cross-examine the deponent if an unserved person is not otherwise represented.
+If any expected adverse party is a minor or is incompetent, Rule 17(c) applies.

+(3) Order and Examination.
+If satisfied that perpetuating the testimony may prevent a failure or delay of justice, the chancery court must issue an order that designates or describes the persons whose depositions may be taken, specifies the subject matter of the examinations, and states whether the depositions will be taken orally or by written interrogatories.
+The depositions may then be taken under these rules, and the chancery court may issue orders like those authorized by Rules 34 and 35.

 (4) Using the Deposition.
-A deposition to perpetuate testimony may be used under Rule 32(a) in any later-filed district court action involving the same subject matter if the deposition either was taken under these rules or, although not so taken, would be admissible in evidence in the courts of the state where it was taken.
+A deposition to perpetuate testimony may be used under Rule 32(a) in any later-filed chancery court action involving the same subject matter if the deposition either was taken under these rules or, although not so taken, would be admissible in evidence in the courts of the state where it was taken.